Reach the Unreachable,

 Our mission is to bring a new type of exosome precision medicines into reality, to treat patients from life-threatening and currently incurable diseases.

-ExoVectory is a spin-out from the Erasmus MC, The Netherlands.
+ExoVectory is a spin-off from the Erasmus MC, The Netherlands.
 The company was founded in 2020 by lead investigator Jeroen de Vrij based on his discoveries on a very special type of exosome loading technology.
 This technology is unique in its kind and allows for highly efficient loading of exosomes with therapeutic DNAs and/or proteins.
+The founding team of ExoVectory consists of Jeroen de Vrij (CSO), complemented by business specialists Cees Juffermans and Ernst Ligthart.
+This team is currently expanded and strengthened and is backed up by a multitude of advisors and ambassadors consisting of scientists, medical doctors and well-known senior biotech entrepreneurs.

 Jeroen de Vrij